Case In Point

 Harvesting addresses from the internet for the purpose of business-to-business marketing is permitted but, as this case shows, organizations need a protocol to demonstrate a duly diligent effort to send individuals messages that are relevant to their work.

-None of this should come as a surprise, but this welcome decision does invite a long-desire feeling of normality.
+None of this should come as a surprise, but this welcome decision does invite a long-desired feeling of normality.

 (Reprinted from All About Information)